PhilHarps/music/README.md

 ### Database Structure Entity Relationship Diagrams

-> Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

 > Discuss the database relations to be implemented.
 Describe your project’s models in terms of the relationships (active record associations) they have with each other.

 > Provide your database schema design.